Client applications outside the Kubernetes cluster

 -

-kubectl create -f - <<EOF apiVersion: cert-manager.io/v1alpha2 kind: ClusterIssuer metadata: name: ca-issuer namespace: cert-manager spec: ca: secretName: ca-key-pair EOF
+(a Kubernetes resource that represents CAs that are able to generate signed certificates)kubectl create -f - <<EOF apiVersion: cert-manager.io/v1 kind: ClusterIssuer metadata: name: ca-issuer namespace: cert-manager spec: ca: secretName: ca-key-pair EOF

 -